This must be the 10th pumpkin recipe that I’m making in 2 weeks time.

 Hang on a minute.

-So pumpkin it is for dinner tonight as well then!
+So a roasted pumpkin salad it is for dinner tonight as well then!

-I went for a chunky salad this time because I wanted the pumpkin to be the star of our dinner!
+I went for a chunky roasted pumpkin salad this time because I wanted the pumpkin to be the star of our dinner!
 Roasted pumpkin with red onions, arugula and pearl couscous.
 That sounds just perfect to me.
-All in all it’s a wholesome, filling, rustic but still quite a light salad!
+All in all it’s a wholesome, filling, rustic but still quite a light roasted pumpkin salad!

 Are you looking for more winter pumpkin recipes?